KNMI/RCC/README.md

 ### Version control

-The core of reproducibility for a modern scientist working with electronic reports and computerized simulation/experiments is a working version control.
+The core of reproducibility for a modern scientist working with electronic reports and computerized simulation/experiments is a working version control system.
 This is quite different from using file endings such as *almostFinalDraft.doc*.
 Version control (aka git for us) should be implemented right from the start.
 If you don't know what git is, check the [git basics](https://git-scm.com/videos).